Set up ads

 Delete your auto-generated assets

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Assets.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Assets.

 2. Select the checkbox next to the auto-generated asset(s) that you want to delete.